Choosing To Have Healthier Holidays

 *Certified by the Institute For Integrative Nutrition and the American Association of Drugless Practitioners (AADP)

-This recipe appeared in the November 2016 issue of Elements For A Healthier Life Magazine on page 50; article by Rachel Kieffer.
-Get the November issue for $1.99.
+This article appeared in the November 2016 issue of Elements For A Healthier Life Magazine; written by Rachel Kieffer.